This post may contain affiliate links. Please read our disclosure policy.

 close up of a slice of pineapple upside down cake being lift off the plate away from the rest of the cake

-Upside Down Pineapple Cake Recipe Tips
+Tips for Pineapple Upside Down Cake Recipe

 What is the trick to flipping pineapple upside down cake?